Home

 Bible Study Online

-Shortly after, Abraham rose from Sarah's bedside and went out to speak to the Hittites which were the descendant's of Canaan's son Heth: "I am an alien and a stranger among you.
+Shortly after, Abraham rose from Sarah's bedside and went out to speak to the Hittites, who were the descendants of Canaan's son Heth: "I am an alien and a stranger among you.
 Sell me some property for a burial site here so I can bury my dead."
-But the Hittites would reply back: "Sir, listen to us.
+But after hearing this, the Hittites would reply: "Sir, listen to us.
 You are a mighty prince among us.
 Bury your dead in the choicest of our tombs.
-None of us will refuse you his tomb for burying your dead."
+None of us will refuse you his tomb for burying your dead." -- Genesis 23:6

-Then Abraham rose and bowed before the Hittites and said to them: "If you are willing to let me bury my dead, then listen to me and intercede with Ephron son of Zohar on my behalf so he will sell me the cave of Machpelah, which belongs to him and is at the end of his field.
-Ask him to sell it to me for the full price as a burial site among you."
+Next we find Abraham rising and bowing before the Hittites, and it's at this time, he said to them: "If you are willing to let me bury my dead, then listen to me and intercede with Ephron son of Zohar on my behalf so he will sell me the cave of Machpelah, which belongs to him and is at the end of his field.
+Ask him to sell it to me for the full price as a burial site among you." -- Genesis 23:8,9

 Bible Study Online

-But Ephron who was either a chief or ruler within the land was sitting among his people.
-After hearing what Abraham had to say, he replied back to Abraham so that all the Hittites could hear that stood by the gate of his city: "No, my lord!
+But Ephron, who was either a chief or ruler from within the land, was sitting among his people.
+And after hearing what Abraham had to say, he replied to Abraham in such a way that all the Hittites could listen to, who stood by the gate of his city: "No, my lord!
 Listen to me; I give you the field, and I give you the cave that is in it.
 I give it to you in the presence of my people.
-Go and bury your dead."
+Go and bury your dead." -- Genesis 23:11

-So once again Abraham bowed down before the Hittites and he replied back to Ephron to where all could hear: "Listen to me, if you will.
+So once again Abraham bowed down before the Hittites, and he replied back to Ephron, in such a way to where all could hear: "Listen to me, if you will.
 I will pay the price of the field.
 Accept it from me so I can bury my dead there."
-But Ephron would reply back to the great patriarch: "Listen to me, my lord; the land is worth four hundred shekels of sliver, but what is that between me and you?
-Go and bury your dead."
+But Ephron would reply back to the great patriarch, by saying: "Listen to me, my lord; the land is worth four hundred shekels of sliver, but what is that between me and you?
+Go and bury your dead." -- Genesis 23:15

 Bible Study Online

-Finally Abraham would agree to Ephron terms and then we find that Abraham weighed out for Ephron the price he had named at the hearing of the Hittites; four-hundred shekels of sliver, according to the weight current among the merchants.
+Finally, Abraham agreed to Ephron's terms, and then we find that Abraham weighed out for Ephron the price he'd named at the hearing of the Hittites: four hundred shekels of silver, according to the weight current among the merchants.

-So Abraham had legally purchased the field that belonged to Ephron which was located in Machpelah near Mamre.
-Now this meant that Abraham owned both the field and the cave that was in land, along with all the trees within the borders of the field.
-All of this was deeded to him as his property in the presence of all the Hittites that were standing by the gate of the city.
+And because of this deal, Abraham had legally purchased the field that had belonged to Ephron, which was located in Machpelah, near Mamre.
+Now, understand that this meant that Abraham now owned both the field and the cave that was in the land, along with all the trees that had grown within the borders of the field.
+Know that all of this was deeded to him, as his property, in the presence of all the Hittites that were standing by the gate of the city.

-Later on, Abraham would go and bury his wife Sarah in the cave that was located in the field of Machpelah that was near Mamre which was located in the land of Canaan.
-This would also be the place that Abraham would be buried at when the good Lord calls him home, right next to his wife Sarah.
+So later on, Abraham would go and bury his wife Sarah in the cave that was located within the field of Machpelah that was located near Mamre, which was located in the land of Canaan.
+Also, it is known that this would be the place where Abraham would be buried when the good Lord finally calls him home, right next to his beloved wife, Sarah.

 Bible Study Online

-Now there are three above ground monuments that are dedicated solely to Abraham and Sarah - Issac and Rebecca - Jacob and Leah that are located within "The Tomb of the Patriarchs."
-Personally I find it amazing that this building is still standing completely intact after having been built thousands of years ago.
-What's even more amazing, is that it is still fully functional, in which it is still being used for its intended purpose to this very day.
+Also, note that there are three above-ground monuments dedicated solely to Abraham and Sarah, Isaac and Rebecca, and Jacob and Leah, located within "The Tomb of the Patriarchs."
+Now, I find it amazing, to this very day, that this building is still standing completely intact, for we must keep in mind that this building has been standing for thousands of years.
+What's even more impressive is that the building is still fully functional, as it's still being used for its intended purpose to this very day.

 Related - Bible Study Online Articles - Links